mandykoh/convolver/README.md

 ### Sharpening

-A simple sharpening kernel can be expressed like this:
+A simple sharpening kernel can be expressed like this.
+The weights emphasise contrast between a pixel and its four neighbours:

 ```go
 weights := []int32{